Robust Training for Conversational Question Answering Models with Reinforced Reformulation Generation: Introduction

-\myparagraph{Contributions} This work calls for more robust training and evaluation of ConvQA models, salient contributions being: \squishlist \item A novel taxonomy of question reformulations for ConvQA over KGs, based on string edit distance; \item A reinforcement learning model with Deep Q-Networks, that selects helpful reformulations of conversational questions guided towards better QA performance; \item About $335$k conversational question reformulations of test cases in two ConvQA benchmarks, suitable for rigorous evaluation of future models; \item The \reign framework with reusable components that judiciously augments benchmark training tailored to specific ConvQA models.
-All code is at \url{https://reign.mpi-inf.mpg.de}. \squishend
+\myparagraph{Contributions} This work calls for more robust training and evaluation of ConvQA models, our salient contributions being: \squishlist \item A novel taxonomy of question reformulations for ConvQA over KGs, based on string edit distance; \item A reinforcement learning model with Deep Q-Networks, that selects helpful reformulations of conversational questions guided towards better QA performance; \item About $335$k conversational question reformulations of test cases in two ConvQA benchmarks, suitable for rigorous evaluation of future models; \item The \reign framework with reusable components that judiciously augments benchmark training tailored to specific ConvQA models.
+All code and data are available via the project website at \url{https://reign.mpi-inf.mpg.de}. \squishend